Autogas: Poland

-Russian Federation
+Russia

 LPG-station in Kazan.
 The entrance stele says "газ" ("gas"), which in Russian is understood both as LPG and natural gas.

 A GAZelle powered by propane.
 The Russian word "пропан" means propane.

 Autogas is widely used in Russia.
 In its modern form it has been used since the 1970s, when high oil prices and difficulties in economically producing lightweight diesel engines motivated the CPSU to try autogas in light trucks and buses with carburettor engines.
 There are two types of autogas equipment and autogas stations as well: LPG (propane-butane mix) and compressed natural gas (CNG, methane).
 Natural gas is stored at a higher pressure than LPG (200 bar vs. 10 bar for LPG).

 The main consumer of LPG is commercial light-weight cargo transport (so as GAZelles in Russia are mostly LPG-powered).
 There are some community supported sources where people post gas station locations on the map.
-These sources may be used by some travelers going to Russia by car.
+These sources may be used by some travellers going to Russia by car.
 First limited series of vehicles driven by multi-fuel including methane has appeared in the middle of the 20th century.